Robust and Efficient Approaches to Evaluating Side Channel and Fault Attack Resilience

 - Improve existing standards by actively pushing the novel results to standardization bodies.

 REASSURE's consortium is ideal to tackle such ambitious tasks.
-It features two major circuits manufacturers (NXP, MORPHO), a highly respected side channel testing lab (Riscure), an engaged governmental representative (ANSSI), and two of the most prominent research institutions in this field (UCL, University of Bristol).
+It features two major circuits manufacturers (NXP, MORPHO), a highly respected side channel testing lab (Riscure), an engaged governmental representative (ANSSI), and two of the most prominent research institutions in this field (UCLouvain, University of Bristol).

 H2020-EU Project ID: 731591